tgoossens/tinythinfilm/README.md

 # 2D Simulation Features
-## Simulate angle-dependent transmittance of a filter of finite spatial width
+## Fast simulation of transmittance of a filter of finite spatial width
 Based on an aperture-diffraction model, the toolbox allows
 - Efficient transmittance calculation compared to numerical solvers like FDFD or Finite Element
-- Exploration of the effect of the width on the filter performance
+- Exploration of the effect of the pixel and filter width
-- Exploration of the effect of the angle of incidence of collimated light
+- Exploration of the effect of the angle of incidence
 - Simulate for s and p polarization

 ## Filters across multiple pixels